Advent music: 10 best carols and hymns to begin the festive season

 Advent is a time of celebration in the Christian religion, as believers prepare for the birth of Jesus Christ.

-These are among the greatest melodies to listen to, and sing, during the festive season.
+From rousing carols to heartening hymns, the following pieces of music are among the greatest melodies to listen to, and sing, during the festive season.

 O Come, O Come, Emmanuel